 - a.
 A skill which has a letter value assigned should be evaluated as if it has its own "code box". - b.
 For instance, a "B" Stützkehre forward would have a different "virtual code box" for routine construction purposes than a FIG "C" value Stützkehre forward to handstand. - c.
 It is, however, not the intention of this interpretation to allow for undue repetition of elements. - d.
 The one exception to this repetition rule is on Parallel Bars in all levels for the basket (peach) skills.
 Both FIG value basket (peach) to handstand and the excepted "B" value basket (peach) with straight arms to support lower than 45° above horizontal may be used in a routine with each counting for difficulty. - e.
-Example #1: A gymnast performs both a FIG "C" Stützkehre forward to handstand and the excepted "B" Stützkehre forward to 45° above horizontal in the same routine, only the

-- FIG "C" Stützkehre forward to handstand would be recognized because of its higher value. - f.
+Example #1: A gymnast performs both a FIG "C" Stützkehre forward to handstand and the excepted "B" Stützkehre forward to 45° above horizontal in the same routine, only the FIG "C" Stützkehre forward to handstand would be recognized because of its higher value. - f.
 Example #2: A gymnast performs both a FIG "D" basket (peach) to handstand and the excepted "B" basket (peach) with straight arms to support lower than 45° above horizontal in the same routine.
-Both will be counted for difficulty.
+Both will be counted for difficulty. - g.
+Skills with a red dot in the FIG Code of Points box may not be performed.